 - metal snips

-1. Using your metal snips, clip one side of the hanger the length you want your candy cane.
+With your metal snips, clip one side of the hanger the length that you want your candy cane.
 Clip the other side right where it comes out from the twist at the top.
 You now have the base for your candy cane.

-2. Leave your bark covered wire in the spool and take one end and insert it between the two metal parts of the hook part of the hanger, as shown.
-Bring the wire down and wrap it around the hanger and itself a couple of times.
+Keep your bark covered wire in the spool and pull out the end to start wrapping.
+Start by inserting the wire in between the two metal parts of the hanger hook, as shown.
+Bring the wire down and wrap the hanger and itself a couple of times.